 The name has a beautiful meaning, « lempi » being an old-fashioned Finnish word for « love ».

 Though notoriously difficult, Finnish is also a very beautiful language full of unique tones and nuances.
 It is not surprising then that the language has inspired some stunningly beautiful names.

-Taika is the perfect name to give to your little miracle, as this beautiful Finnish girl name literally means « magic ».
+Taika is the perfect name to give to your little miracle, as this beautiful name literally means « magic » in Finnish.

-This is a modern Finnish girl name which has only been in use for the past few decades.
-The name has quickly gained popularity and was added to the Finnish almanac in 2015.Rauha
+This modern name has only been in use for the past few decades.
+However, it quickly gained popularity and was added to the Finnish almanac in 2015.Rauha

-During the first few decades of the 20th century, Rauha was a very popular girl name in Finland, but since the 1950s, its popularity dropped drastically.
-Nowadays, the name seems to be back in style again.Säde
+During the first few decades of the 20th century, Rauha was a very popular girl name in Finland, but since the 1950s, its popularity has dropped drastically.
+However, nowadays, the name seems to be back in style again.Säde

-Säde is a pretty, if not a bit unusual Finnish girl name which means « ray », as in "a ray of light".
+Säde is a pretty, if not a bit unusual, girl name which means « ray », as in "a ray of light".

-The Finnish umlaut (Ä) is an important part of this name, as leaving out the umlaut would change the meaning completely: « sade » means « rain » in Finnish.Aava
+The Finnish umlaut (Ä) is an essential part of this name, as leaving out the umlaut would change the meaning completely: « sade » means « rain » in Finnish.Aava

 Aava is another modern Finnish girl name with a beautiful meaning attached to it.
 Though the name was already in use in the early 1900s, it didn't become popular until the new millennium.

 The name Aava refers to the Finnish expression « aava meri » which means “the open sea”.Heljä